Coruisk Memorial Hut

 Boat from Elgol - a 30-minute sea crossing.
-There are now two operators but please check their website for up to date details on pricing and sailing times:
+There are two operators but please check their websites for up to date details on pricing and sailing times:

-Sailing from Elgol with price options including per person for one-way, standard return trips and also available are group charters.
+Sailing from Elgol with price options including per person for one-way, standard return trips and also group charters.